-When fans of African music turn to the 21-string Mande harp, the kora, they tend to think of the great Malian players: the ubiquitous Toumani Diabate and his superstar son Sidiki, or Ballake Sissoko who has toured the world in a variety of ensembles, ranging from jazz and pop to semi-classical music.
-Historically kora did not originate in Mali, but further west in The Gambia, reportedly in a village called Brufut.
+When fans of African music turn to the kora, the 21-string Mande harp, they tend to think of the great Malian players: the ubiquitous Toumani Diabate and his superstar son Sidiki, or Ballake Sissoko who has toured the world in a variety of ensembles, ranging from jazz and pop to semi-classical music.
+Historically kora did not originate in Mali, but further west in the Gambia, reportedly in a village called Brufut.
 In fact, it was Gambian players who introduced the instrument to the world, particularly the United States.
 In 1973, Rounder Records released Alhaji Bai Konte’s Kora Melodies From the Republic of the Gambia, West Africa.
 This album—mysterious, seductive, impossible to resist—was my introduction to kora and Mande music, and Sean Barlow’s as well; so in a real sense it is tied to the birth of Afropop Worldwide 35 years ago.

 Bai Konte’s landmark album was recorded by American Marc Pevar.
 There’s quite a backstory there, but for another time.
 The remarkable update is that Pevar has remained connected to these revered Gambian griot families through all these years, and is now in the process of launching the Great Gambian Griots tour, featuring two exceptional purveyors of the Gambian tradition.

 Jali Bakary Konteh is Bai Konte’s grandson, and Pa Bobo Jobarteh is Malamini Jobarteh's son,and a grandson to Keluntang Jobarteh all trio were great kora legendaries.Keluntang Jobarteh is a cousin to Bai Konteh,Pabobo Jobarteh and Jali Bakary Konteh's grandfathers respectively.
 Malamini lost his father and mother at an early age and was raised/adopted by Bai Konteh and his wife Aja Naffie Kuyateh who also happened to have shared the same mother and father with Bintou Kuyateh, Malamini's mother.
-The family tree gets a bit Byzantine, but suffice it to say that this is a royal family of Mande music.
+The family tree gets a bit byzantine, but suffice it to say that this is a royal family of Mande music.
 The two grandsons’ fathers—Dembo Konte and Malamini Jobarteh respectively—also had distinguished turns on the world stage.
 But now that they are gone, the moment for Pa Bobo and Jali Bakary has arrived.

 Back in 1973, Alhaji Bai Konte’s appearance on the American folk scene shook it to its core.
 Artists from Pete Seeger, Taj Mahal, Paul Winter, David Amram and Elizabeth Cotton, to Judy Collins and Bernice Regan (Sweet Honey In the Rock) got the message immediately.
 In one interview, Seeger said, “When the history of the world’s musics will be written, I guess we’ll find out how one continent has affected the culture of another continent and not given any credit for many years.”
 And that is literally true.
 Among the African nations that contributed to the formation of American folk music, Gambia was absolutely in the mix.
 Africans brought to Louisiana by the French crown during the late 1700s and early 1800s mostly came from the Senegambia region, including current-day Gambia.